connecticutCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Your case was dismissed

-• Your case was put on hold (continued) at least 13 months ago and there has been no prosecution or other deposition of the matter.
+• Your case was put on hold (continued) at least 13 months ago, and there has been no prosecution or other deposition.

 If your record qualifies, it should happen automatically.
 If not, you can petition the court where your case was handled.
-If you are eligible for this, you can apply for what is called an expungement pardon.
+You can apply for an expungement pardon if you are eligible for this.
 If you qualify for this, your entire criminal history may be erased.
 They are available for misdemeanor convictions after 3 years and felony convictions after 5 years.

 How Does One End Up in a Connecticut Traffic Court?